 A clean desk policy means that all employees must clean off their desks at the end of their workday.
-For us it was a very natural decision to imply a clean desk policy since we have adapted flexible seating at our workspace.
-But even if you’re not going for the activity-based working strategy, a clean desk policy might still be something for you to try.
+For us it was a very natural decision to imply a clean desk policy since we have adapted to an activity-based workplace.
+But no matter if you are interested in trying ABW or just want to keep your current workplace strategy – a clean desk policy might still be something for you to try.
 Let us tell you why!

 If you have an office with assigned seating, you probably recognize this situation: